Why Large Product Teams Create Fragmented Experiences

 AI products make “platform over path” thinking non-optional

-AI-based products expose a structural weakness in many product organizations: they make path-based design collapse almost immediately.
+AI-based products expose a structural weakness in many product organizations: path-based design collapses almost immediately.

-In traditional software, you can sometimes get away with designing linear flows and assigning teams to journeys.
-With AI, that illusion breaks down fast.
+In traditional software, you can sometimes get away with linear flows and journey-based ownership.
+With AI, that illusion breaks fast.
 Inputs vary.
 Outputs vary.
 Behavior shifts as models change.
 What you are shipping is no longer a predictable flow, but a behavioral system that must hold up across messy, real-world use.

 This forces a different design stance.
-You are no longer optimizing a path.
+You are no longer optimizing paths.
 You are designing a platform that governs behavior.

-If AI capabilities are treated as local team responsibilities, fragmentation accelerates: different teams implement different guardrails, different assumptions, and different interpretations of quality.
+If AI capabilities are treated as local team responsibilities, fragmentation accelerates.
+Different teams implement different guardrails, assumptions, and definitions of quality.
 If AI is treated as a shared platform concern — with explicit ownership, shared signals, and common behavioral standards — the system can evolve without losing coherence.

-AI doesn’t introduce a new problem here.
-It simply removes the safety net.
-It makes visible what was already true: teams optimizing paths will fragment the product.
-Teams contributing to shared capabilities can compound coherence.
+AI doesn’t introduce a new problem.
+It removes the safety net.
+It makes visible what was already true: teams optimizing paths fragment the product.
+Teams contributing to shared capabilities compound coherence.

-Which brings us to the next constraint: if behavior must be calibrated continuously, discovery and learning can no longer live inside individual teams.
+Which brings us to the next constraint: if behavior must be continuously calibrated, discovery and learning can no longer live inside individual teams.

 Why discovery must flow across teams (or fragmentation becomes inevitable)

-Continuous discovery is now widely accepted as best practice.
-Teams talk to users.
-They test ideas.
-They validate assumptions.
+Continuous discovery is widely accepted as best practice.
+Teams talk to users, test ideas, and validate assumptions.

-But discovery is often scoped to the team.
+But discovery is usually scoped to the team.

 Each team builds its own understanding of users.
-Each team frames problems slightly differently.
-Each team collects insights in isolation.
+Each frames problems differently.
+Each collects insights in isolation.

 Over time, the organization accumulates multiple incompatible versions of the user.
-Different teams use different language for the same needs.
-They prioritize different problems.
-They develop different narratives about what matters.
+Teams use different language for the same needs, prioritize different problems, and form different narratives about what matters.

-This is not because teams are doing discovery wrong.
-It is because discovery is treated as a team activity rather than organizational infrastructure.
+This isn’t because teams are doing discovery wrong.
+It’s because discovery is treated as a team activity rather than shared infrastructure.

-If discovery does not flow across teams, fragmentation is inevitable.
+If discovery doesn’t flow across teams, fragmentation is inevitable.

 Shared learning loops matter more than shared ceremonies.
 Cross-team synthesis matters more than local velocity.
 User understanding must be treated as a shared asset, not a team artifact.

-This does not require more rituals.
-It requires designing discovery as a system: shared repositories of insights, shared narratives about users, shared problem framing, and regular synthesis across the organization.
+This doesn’t require more rituals.
+It requires designing discovery as a system: shared insight repositories, shared user narratives, shared problem framing, and regular synthesis across the organization.

 Without this, even capability-oriented teams will drift apart in how they interpret what they are building for.